iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 ## Mounts

 Traditionally, mounting is a way to map raw disks to usable filesystems.
 Since then, its usage has evolved and supports much more than disk mapping.
-We're particularly interested in using special filesystems like `/proc` (the FS that provides runtime information like processes and kernel parameters), `/sys` (system settings, device information etc.), `/tmp` (a temporary filesystem backed by RAM) etc.
+We're particularly interested in using special filesystems like `/proc` (the FS that provides runtime information like processes and kernel parameters), `/sys` (system settings, device information etc.), `/tmp` (a temporary filesystem backed by RAM) etc., without which a container won't function properly.

 ## References